robin-raymond/zax.io/flow-control.md

     }
 }

-// OKAY: on a single line where code is surrounded by a scope
+// OKAY: a single line where repeatable code is surrounded by a scope
-// (the false will cause the loop to exit following the code block execution) redo while false { print("hello") }
+// (the `false` will cause the loop to exit after the code block execution) redo while false { print("hello") }

-// OKAY: a single statement is allowed on the following line
+// OKAY: a single statement is allowed on the following line when a scope is
+// not utilized for the repeatable code block
-// (the false will cause the loop to exit following the code block execution) redo while false
+// (the `false` will cause the loop to exit after the code block execution) redo while false
     print("hello")
 ````